hxcyon/hxcyon.github.io/_posts/2020-10-16-Reproducing-results-of-DARTS.md

     cd cnn && python train.py --auxiliary --cutout

-Some arguments such as args parse and sys are modified to call user input directly into the code.
+Some arguments such as args parse and sys were modified to call user input directly into the code.

-3. Batch size is originally set to be 96 and modified to take batch size of 64.
+3. Batch size is originally set to be 96 and is modified to take batch size of 64.
 The batch size is reduced to 64 due to CUDA out of memory error.
 CUDA tried to allocate 20 MiB of memory when the maximum size it can allocate is 14 MiB.

 4. Make modifications to the code to support PyTorch 1.6.0.